k155cvut/gise/docs/practicals/GeoprocessingTools.md

 !!! abstract "Noise map of Czechia"
     **TASK:**

     Make a map showing two types of noise zones in Czechia.
+Distinguish the zones by noise level (increased vs. high) and by noise source (roads vs. airports vs. roads + airports).

     Within Czechia, define areas of high and increased noise zones, according to the following criteria: